timdorr/tesla-api/docs/api-basics/authentication.md

 # Authentication

-> ## ⚠ This is a work in progress ⚠
->
-> Tesla has deprecated the `/oauth/token` endpoint in favor of using `auth.tesla.com`.
-I'm working on updating the documentation as soon as possible.
-This documentation is still missing handling for MFA users.
-Feel free to discuss this in [issue #260](https://github.com/timdorr/tesla-api/issues/260).

 Tesla uses a separate SSO service (auth.tesla.com) for authentication across their app and website.
 This service is designed around a browser-based flow using OAuth 2.0, but also appears to have support for Open ID Connect.
 This supports both obtaining an access token and refreshing it as it expires.

 {% hint style="warning" %}